rosspeili/rosspeili/README.md

 **Certifications & Learning**

-Check LinkedIn for a centralized source of credentials as of 2026.
-Although not everything is there, it is a good start.
+Check LinkedIn (above) for a centralized source of credentials as of 2026.

 ---

 **Publications & Writing**

 Written over a thousand pieces across various media outlets, blogs, and web3 pubs.
 Released audible specimens under a dozen international labels, NFT contracts, and self-released.
-Check http://ζω.online, or https://rosspeili.com for entries into the various rabbit holes.
+Check [http://ζω.online](http://ζω.online), or https://rosspeili.com for entries into the various rabbit holes.
 I also write at Fortune, Dev.to, Hackernoon, Paragraph (ex.
 Mirror), and more.

 ---